loopbackio/loopback-next/docs/site/Loopback-component-authorization.md

 - `Voter` functions
   - voters are specific for the endpoint that is decorated with it
   - multiple voters can be configured for an endpoint

-The `Authorization interceptor` enforces authorization with user-provided voters/authorizers.
-- The interceptor checks to see if an endpoint is annotated with an authorization specification.
-- It collects all functions tagged as `Authorizer`.
-The interceptor also collects `voters` provided in the `@authorize` decorator of the endpoint.
-- It executes each of the above collected functions provided by the user.
-- Based on the result of all functions it enforces access/privilege control.

 > Usually the `authorize` functions are bound through a provider as below